 Thank you for visiting our website.
-On behalf of our staff, we would like to extend our hearty welcome to you to our Delegation!
+On behalf of our staff, we would like to extend our hearty welcome to you to the official website of the Canada and Central America Countries Delegation!
 With a sense of profound satisfaction, we are deeply delighted to be the first Ambassador of The Royal House of Georgia.

 The Delegation has been organized to provide loyal service to His Royal Highness Prince Nugzar Bagration-Gruzinsky, advance the organization and structure of the nation of Georgia, provide a means for like-minded nobles to band together for increased influence, and to generally promote good governance of the Royal House.